 I bet you’ve been hearing about Google VLAs - and it’s for good reason!
 Google VLAs are a new spin on the world’s most-used search engine and marketplace.
 Better yet, it’s not over saturated, giving you the best opportunity possible to take advantage.
 Let’s dig in.

-Google VLAs stands for Google Vehicle Listing Ads.
+Google VLAs stands for Google Vehicle Listing Ads, a form of car dealership online shopping advertising; Google Vehicle Ads.
+They're a great way to help you sell more cars.
 These are paid placements for vehicles (which ones?
 That depends on your geography) that show up in Google Search Results.

 They look like this:

 They’re the newest and most-awaited paid ad placement we’ve seen since the launch of Facebook Marketplace.

 Google VAs are for used inventory only, and display details such as:

 They’re similar to what you might find from a Best Buy Google Shopping ad if you were to search for headphones.
 This is the first time in history that Google has ever offered a way to display feed-based inventory in search results through a paid placement.

 Historically, if I could recommend one type of advertising to any car dealership, it would be Google Search ads.

 Why?
 They have the ability to show up for only what you want, when you want, in a play-to-play manner.
 With dynamic search ads, any pages and content on your website that you want to be eligible for bidding can be.
 Those that you don’t want, won’t.
 This means that you can only bid on the inventory you have or the search terms that are relevant.

 While different in nature and execution, VLAs bear a striking resemblance to Search Ads because what’s displayed is based on your real-time inventory.
 Simply, if you have the vehicle someone has search for, you’re eligible to bid and show up.
 If you don’t, you won’t.

 You’ll Likely Need to Modify Your Search Ads Budget